DD2480-group8-VT24/apps-android-commons/report.md

 One or two sentences describing it

+This project is android app where you users can upload their pictures to the wikimedia commons

+## Project Plan

+The issues is that this project uses the Junit assert in their kotlin test but they want to upgrade it to use appropriate AssertThat which comes from the (hamcrest dependency).
+The project has many test cases roughly 1500 to be exact which means that to make this work many test cases has to be rewritten.

+The way we plan to do this is that we divide the work so that each person takes a separate folder of closely related test and convert the test cases to use assertThat instead.
+The result of the test cases should not change a they should still succeed after the change this is the only requirement and that the new test uses assertThat.

 ## Onboarding experience

 Did you choose a new project or continue on the previous one?